The elephant in the room

 "People don't know what they want, they'd rather starve before supporting a pro-abortion politician, or marihuana legalization", a man said at a bar on the night before elections, "When you put politics in the territory of morality, it all becomes a mess...
 How can you argue when someone says that babies should be killed before birth?"

-There is a world, inside an outside of the New York-Los Angeles bubble, that silently awaited for recognition, solidarity and the outrage of these cities towards the conditions they have endured for years.
+There is a world, inside an outside of the New York-Los Angeles bubble, that silently awaited for recognition, solidarity towards the conditions it endured for years.
 A vast majority of people who have seen their family's economy drop to the ground, who fear their identity is being stolen.
-Dozens of interviewed citizens debated within themselves: 'Which is the lesser evil?
-Should I go for change or continue with the conditions we've endured for years?'

 Wether or not the outcome will please the reasoning behind their vote is a whole different story.
 What cannot be stated is that those fears and anxieties are false: they truly and undeniably exist within a great portion of North American citizens.
-If they are, or not, based on measurable facts, does not change their existence and power.
+They may or may not be based on measurable facts, but that does not change their existence and power.

 Before the day of elections, things were already shaping up, 50% had already voted and Hillary Clinton was tightly above Donald Trump.
-But, as the day went on, it became more and more obvious that things were not what they seemed (from the New York perspective).
-One thing became quickly apparent: these elections were not based on rationality on either end.
+But, as the day went on, it became more and more obvious that things were not what they seemed (from New York).

-The one thing that was certain is that some were voting with the head while others were voting with the guts and when these type of organs play a role into decisive moments, they cannot speak to each other.
-And when the two clashed, it seemed like a reminder of a teenage summer love: no matter how much facts, numbers and reasoning a mother tries to throw at it, the path is set and what will be, will be.
-Even if it ends in tears and a broken heart.
+The one thing that was certain to me (as an outsider) is that some were voting with the head while others were voting with the guts and when these organs play a role into decisive moments, they cannot speak to each other.